-We are going to make sure the legislature doesn’t stray from their main priority of making Ohio a better place in which to do business.
-Our goal for 2021-2022 is to create policy that further strengthens free enterprise.
-At the beginning of each new legislative session, the Ohio Chamber develops a list of Public Policy Priorities that make it clear to legislators what Ohio employers expect from their state legislature: A competitive, modern economy will create an environment in which businesses can expand and create jobs with less government interference.
-When businesses are not stifled, Ohio’s communities thrive and all Ohioans win.
+At the beginning of each new Legislative session, the Ohio Chamber develops a list of Public Policy Priorities that make it clear to Legislators what Ohio employers expect from their State Legislature: a competitive, modern economy that will create an environment in which businesses can expand and create jobs with less government interference.

-For a printable copy, click on the image below, or scroll down the page to learn more.
+For a printable copy, click on the button below, or scroll down the page to learn more.

 To respond to the needs of Ohio employers for qualified, well-trained employees by promoting policies that meet the demands of today's workplace by pursuing strategies that link education and workforce development in a seamless system and embed skills-based learning into academic instruction.

-To ensure environmental policies and regulations are both based on sound science and comprehensive information and avoid creating unnecessary red tape.
+To ensure environmental policies and regulations are both based on sound science, comprehensive information and avoids unnecessary red tape.